October 26th, 2020

 Four popular types of weatherstripping

 1. Adhesive-backed foam (aka foam tape) is applied to either the outer edges of window sashes themselves or the interior edges of door or window framing.
-It compresses when the windows or door is shut to seal any gaps.
+It compresses when the windows or doors are shut to seal any gaps.

 2. Tubular rubber gaskets function in much the same fashion and are sold in foam-filled or hollow-core varieties.
-The foam-filled holds its shape better than hollow-core.
+Note that the foam-filled holds its shape better than hollow-core.

 3. V spring or tension seal weatherstripping consists of a strip of plastic or metal folded into a V-shape that springs open when a door or window is closed to create the seal.